RUCAIBox/TextBox/Leaderboard/Text summarization/mediasum.md

 Repository: [Official](https://github.com/zcgzcgzcg1/MediaSum)

-This large-scale media interview dataset contains 463.6K transcripts with abstractive summaries, collected from interview transcripts and overview / topic descriptions from NPR and CNN.
+MediaSum, a large-scale media interview dataset consisting of 463.6K transcripts with abstractive summaries.
+To create this dataset, we collect interview transcripts from NPR and CNN and employ the overview and topic descriptions as summaries.
+Compared with existing public corpora for dialogue summarization, our dataset is an order of magnitude larger and contains complex multi-party conversations from multiple domains.
+We conduct statistical analysis to demonstrate the unique positional bias exhibited in the transcripts of televised and radioed interviews.
+We also show that MediaSum can be used in transfer learning to improve a model's performance on other dialogue summarization tasks.

 ### Overview